YongzheJia/yongzhejia.github.io/_pages/about.md

 ---

 I'm a final-year PhD student from the State Key Laboratory for Novel Software Technology, School of Computer Science and Technology, Nanjing University.
-My research mainly focuses on federated learning and edge computing.
+I received my B.S. degree in Computer Science and the M.S. degree in Cyberspace Security from Nanjing University of Science and Technology.
-I received my B.S. degree in computer science and the M.S. degree in cyberspace security from Nanjing University of Science and Technology.
+My research mainly focuses on Federated Learning and Edge Computing.

 I am very fortunate to be advised by Prof. Wanchun Dou from the School of Computer Science and Technology, Nanjing University.
 During my PhD, I was also fortunate to be advised by Assoc.
 Prof. Xuyun Zhang at Macquarie University.